Fensterbank/react-soundboard/README.md

 Setup
 -----

-1. Download the [latest build](https://github.com/denschub/html5soundboard/releases) and upload the `dist` folder content.
+1. `npm install`
-2. Place sound files (preferably .ogg files) in the `assets/sounds/`-directory.
+2. Place sound files (preferably .ogg files) in the `public/assets/sounds/`-directory.
-3. Copy `assets/config.json.example` to `assets/config.json` and adjust to your needs.
+3. Copy `public/assets/config.json.example` to `public/assets/config.json` and adjust to your needs.
+4. `npm start` will launch a development server that listens to `localhost:3000`.

 Build
 -----

-* `npm start` will launch a development server that listens to `localhost:3000`.
-* `npm run package` generates a new production package inside the `dist` directory.
+* `npm build` generates a new production package inside the `build` directory.

 Bug?
 Feature idea?
 ------------------